 The children are taught to read words by blending, which means pushing all the sounds together to make a word.
 The children are taught to spell words by segmenting, which means sounding out words and writing down the sounds they can hear.

-By the end of Reception children are expected to be secure in Phase Three.
-By the end of Year One children are expected to be secure in Phase Five.
-When finishing Key Stage One, most children at Greenlands should be secure in Phase Six.
-This phase moves away from learning sounds and focuses on spelling rules and patterns.
+By the end of Reception children are expected to be secure in the initial code.
+By the end of Year One children are expected to be secure in the extended code.

 Research shows that when phonics is taught in a structured way-starting with the easiest sounds and progressing to the most complex-it is the most effective way of teaching young children to read.
 It is particularly helpful for children aged 5 to 7 years old.
 Almost all children who receive good teaching of phonics will learn the skills that they need to tackle new words.
 Children can go on to read any kind of text fluently and confidently, and read for enjoyment (Department for Education).